dvcoders/intro-git/workshop/README.md

  1 file changed, 2 insertions(+)
 ```

-Now, Dev A, open your `destroy.js` file and you should see the additions that Dev B made!
+Now, Dev-A, open your `destroy.js` file and you should see the additions that Dev-B made!

 Pulling worked!